Best Prime Rib Recipe with Sour Cream Horseradish Sauce

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 World’s Best Prime Rib with Sour Cream Horseradish Sauce

 Until last year I hadn’t cooked a prime rib since I was a teenager, when I listened to vinyl and used hot rollers.

 Prime rib is not something people make every day or any day and it’s sort of a retro food that most people will never make or only make on Christmas day.

-I can proudly say this is the best prime rib recipe, and will bring raves this holiday cooking season.
+I can proudly say this is the world’s best prime rib recipe, with the best sour cream horseradish sauce, and will bring raves during any holiday cooking season.
 One person said “this is the best meal you ever made.”